SuperPro148/quickarmorswap/README.md

 ## Quick Armor Swap

 A mod to quickly swap out armor.
-Just a tiny utility for quick combat games like SkyWars.

-Configuring whether to drop or swap the equipped armor piece requires both YetAnotherConfigLib and Mod Menu.
+Configuring whether to drop or swap the equipped armor piece can be done via Mod Menu, which requires YetAnotherConfigLib, or via the command `/quickarmorswap`, which toggles the option.

-You cannot (yet) save configuration between game sessions.
-This may come in a future update (not guaranteed).